Trader’s Notebook

 9:35 a.m.
 New York time

-[S&P 500 E-mini futures at 3:30 p.m., 50-minute bars, with volume]
+[S&P 500 E-mini futures at 3:30 p.m., 90-minute bars, with volume]

 What are the alternatives?
-There are three
+None at present.
+They are certain to develop.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.